-Marquez was one of those prospects, and now the Rays have to deal with him throwing flames at them in the home park that might have been his.
-This all made us think: What other interesting or productive players were acquired as pieces of deals you barely noticed at the time?
-If you thought about the Dickerson/McGee deal, it wasn't because of Marquez.
+Watching Tatis' tremendous rookie season got us thinking: What other interesting or productive players were acquired as pieces of deals you barely noticed at the time?
 Here are some more of our favorites.

 It's a fun list.

 It's OK if this deal didn't register, because Laureano was coming off a .227/.299/.369 season in Double-A, and this was largely about roster management ahead of the Rule 5 Draft deadline.
-Then he arrived in Oakland last summer and was something of a breakout name, hitting well (.288/.358/.474), making that throw, and winning the A's center-field job for 2019.
+Then he arrived in Oakland in 2018 and was something of a breakout name, hitting well (.288/.358/.474), making that throw, and winning the A's center-field job for 2019.
 He maintained the offensive production, slashing .288/.340/.521 with 24 home runs and 13 steals in 123 games.
 He also continued to dazzle with his glove and his arm.

 Jan.
 19, 2017: Luis Castillo from Marlins to Reds for Dan Straily

-Straily had a 4.20 ERA in two years for Miami before being released last month.
-Castillo, who just turned 26, had a strong 2017 debut (eighth in the NL Rookie of the Year Award ballot), and even though he took a small step back in '18, he still struck out three times as many as he walked, and was Cincinnati's Opening Day starter in 2019.
+Straily had a 4.20 ERA in two years for Miami before being released last March.
+Castillo, 26, had a strong 2017 debut (eighth in the NL Rookie of the Year Award balloting), and even though he took a small step back in '18, he still struck out three times as many as he walked, and was Cincinnati's Opening Day starter in 2019.
 He went on to post a 3.40 ERA and 29 percent strikeout rate in an All-Star campaign.

 June 30, 2016: Chris Paddack from Marlins to Padres for Fernando Rodney

 The Marlins might have had an interesting young rotation if they'd kept Castillo, Paddack and Anthony DeSclafani, who was dealt to the Reds in 2014's Mat Latos deal.
 Back in 2016, just four games out of first at the July 31 deadline, they gave up Paddack for the 39-year-old Rodney.
 It didn't work; no team in the NL had a worse winning percentage than Miami's .393 after the trade.
-Paddack, meanwhile, had been dominating at Class A -- he'd had 48 strikeouts against two walks in six games for Greensboro -- though he'd get into just three games in the San Diego Minor League system before requiring Tommy John surgery.
-He made his debut last week, holding the Giants to one run in five innings.
-At 23, he's expected to be a huge part of the Padres' future.
+Paddack, meanwhile, had a great rookie season in 2019, finishing with a 3.33 ERA and 0.98 WHIP in 26 starts for San Diego.

 June 19, 2016: Chris Taylor from Mariners to Dodgers for Zach Lee

 In 2016, Lee was a failed Dodgers prospect, and Taylor was a failing Mariners prospect.
-You know this story by now; Taylor famously changed his swing and became a breakout star for the Dodgers, hitting 38 homers in 2017 and '18 while making starts all over the field.
-Lee never pitched for the Mariners, and after throwing eight innings (with eight walks) for the 2017 Padres, hasn't appeared in the big leagues since.
+You know this story by now; Taylor famously changed his swing and became a breakout star for the Dodgers, posting an .807 OPS with 50 home runs from 2017-19, while making starts all over the field.
+Lee never pitched for the Mariners, and after throwing eight innings (with eight walks) for the 2017 Padres, he hasn't appeared in the big leagues since.

 June 4, 2016: Fernando Tatis Jr. (and Erik Johnson) from White Sox to Padres for James Shields